'Lord of the Rings' director making documentary about the Beatles

 But in the announcement of the new film, Jackson suggested the additional archival footage paints a different picture.
 "Sure, there's moments of drama — but none of the discord this project has long been associated with," he said.

-Jackson's film is being made with the cooperation of Paul McCartney and Ringo Starr, as well as Yoko Ono and Olivia Harrison, the widows of John Lennon and George Harrison.
+Jackson's film is being made with the cooperation of Paul McCartney and Ringo Starr, as well as John Lennon's widow Yoko Ono and Olivia Harrison, the widow of George Harrison.

 McCartney, for his part, had hinted that a more feel-good alternative to the original "Let It Be" documentary was in the works.